indifferentketchup/stardew-multiplayer-docker/README.md

-# Stardew Valley Multiplayer Docker Compose
+# Stardew Valley Multiplayer Docker Compose (SVE Enabled)

 This project aims to autostart a Stardew Valley Multiplayer Server as easy as possible.